VA Loan Guide: Eligibility, Best Lenders and How to Apply

 Lower rates than HELOCs and home equity loans

-You may need a smaller amount of money or don’t wish to use your home as collateral.
-If that’s the case, a common alternative for veterans needing an infusion of cash could be an unsecured personal loan, also known as a signature loan.
+If you need a smaller loan amount or don’t wish to use your home as collateral, a personal loan may suit you better than a loan that taps your home equity.
+A common alternative for veterans needing an infusion of cash could be an unsecured personal loan, also known as a signature loan.

-Some lenders, especially military lenders like Navy Federal Credit Union and PenFed Credit Union, advertise low-interest personal loans with more flexible terms for veterans.
+Some lenders, especially military lenders like Navy Federal Credit Union and PenFed Credit Union, advertise low-interest personal loans with more flexible or advantageous terms for veterans.

 ProsCons

-Quick turnaround, often receiving money in as little as one to five business days
+Quick turnaround.
+Borrowers often receive their money in as little as one to five business days.

-Interest rates usually run higher than those on VA loans
+Higher rates.
+Interest rates usually run higher than those on VA loans.

-Repayment terms are often shorter than home equity products
+Short loan terms.
+Repayment terms are often shorter than home equity products.

-The loan amount and APR offered on personal loans tend to differ based on the borrower’s credit score.
-The following chart shows the average best APRs offered for a $3,000 personal loan on the LendingTree platform in July 2022.
+The loan amount and APR offered on personal loans can vary by quite a bit, depending on the borrower’s credit score.
+Check out the chart below to get a ballpark idea of what interest rate you might be able to qualify for.
+It shows the average APRs offered for a personal loan on the LendingTree platform in the fourth quarter of 2023.

-Many lenders require a credit score of 680 or higher, but it’s still possible to find bad-credit home equity loan lenders.
+Many lenders require a 680 credit score or higher, but it’s still possible to find bad-credit home equity loan lenders.
 You’ll need to have a significant amount of equity in your home and little other debt.
-Try an online lender comparison site or visit your local bank or credit union.
+Try an online lender comparison site or visit your local bank or credit union to get quotes.

 A cash-out refinance with bad credit may be easier to find than a home equity loan, as there are many available options, including government-backed programs.
 Start with your current lender and see what your options might be.
 And if you’re a veteran, look into a VA cash-out refinance.
 The VA program doesn’t have a minimum credit score requirement.